Current and temperature imbalances in parallel-connected grid storage battery modules: System Analysis

 \section{System Analysis}

 Using the model, various simulation studies were performed to investigate how differences in internal resistance and capacity impact the current and temperature in parallel modules.
 In the first study, four chosen parameter sets with different outliers were simulated: (1) a high resistance case where the outlier has double the average value of $R_{\ohm}$ from Table \ref{tab:elecParams}, (2) a low resistance outlier case where one cell has half the average value, (3) a low capacity outlier case where one cell has 70\% the nominal capacity, and (4) a high capacity outlier case where three cells are at 70\% of nominal capacity.
 The remaining cells were assumed to be identical and have the averaged parameters of Table \ref{tab:elecParams}.
-The resulting cell currents and internal temperatures are shown in Figures \ref{fig:R_outliers_i}--\ref{fig:Q_outliers_T}.
-The simulations discharged the module at 0.85C to ensure that the imbalances were significant and to emulate a one-hour grid storage load profile.
-In Figures \ref{fig:R_outliers_i}--\ref{fig:Q_outliers_T} the dashed lines show three identical current/temperature trajectories superimposed, labelled the `Group' dynamics of the cells excluding the outlier cell.
+The resulting cell currents and internal temperatures are shown in Figs. \ref{fig:R_outliers_i}--\ref{fig:Q_outliers_T}.
+The simulations discharged the module at 952 A to ensure that the imbalances were significant and to emulate a one-hour grid storage load profile (although simulations with lower module capacity took less than 1 hour).
+In Figs. \ref{fig:R_outliers_i}--\ref{fig:Q_outliers_T} the dashed lines show three identical current/temperature trajectories superimposed, labelled the `Group' dynamics of the cells excluding the outlier cell.
 The solid lines show a single current or temperature for the outlier cell with either the high parameter case in blue, or the low parameter case, in orange.